AlirezaOzar/ECOMMER/README.md

 - Redux-toolkit
 - Tailwind CSS
 - Material UI
--This is a React.js project bootstrapped with vite.js.
+- This is a React.js project bootstrapped with vite.js.

 ## Getting Started
 First, run the development server: